RustT883/Scoltech-AlfaRAGChatBot/README.md

 # RAG-Powered LLM Agents for Banking Chatbots and Assistants

-This repository contains the hybrid retrieval solutions for SMILES 2025 project focused on building a **Retrieval-Augmented Generation (RAG)** system for banking chatbots using Large Language Models (LLMs).
+This repository contains the various solutions for SMILES 2025 project focused on building a **Retrieval-Augmented Generation (RAG)** system for banking chatbots using Large Language Models (LLMs), utilizing hybrid search and semantic splitting.